What is the College Scorecard?

-College Scorecard is a new online college comparison system administrated by the Department of Higher Education, making public their research on average income of graduates, graduation rates, and real cost after financial aid is factored in.
+College Scorecard is a new online college comparison system administrated by the Department of Higher Education, making public their research on the average income of graduates, graduation rates, and real cost after financial aid is factored in.
 The information on College Scorecard is backed up by two years (and counting) of federal data gathered through the DHE.

 The greatest benefit of the College Scorecard is transparency: universal access to data shifts the focus to actual, real-world student outcomes rather than the reputation, faculty reviews, and other softer data favored by rankings like U.S. News & World Report.
 The college ranking industry, which includes USN&WR, the Princeton Review, and many others, has long been criticized for their reliability; the Chronicle of Higher Education, the leading professional journal of college professors and administrators, even answered in February of 2015 with their own satiric interactive program, Make Your Own College Ranking.
 The College Scorecard answers many of those criticisms by making it possible to know, with reasonable certainty, what students can expect to get from their degrees.